Philippos was born and raised in Crete, Greece.

 Many of his photos have already been published in media, worldwide photo magazines, famous websites and scientific articles.

 In 2017 in the International Underwater Photography Contest held in Belgrade, (ADA Οpen IUPC 2017), Philippos won the 4th place in ambient category and the 5th in macro category.
-On May 2017 Philippos presented us his first solo underwater photography exhibition with the title “My Greece” in Basilica of Saint Mark in Crete, with sea species photographed exclusively in Greek seas.
-His second exhibition with title “Kyklos”, followed, under the “Tehni kath Odon” photo festival, organized by the municipality of Heraklion.
+On May 2017 Philippos presented us his first personal underwater photography exhibition with the title “My Greece” in Basilica of Saint Mark in Crete, with sea species photographed exclusively in Greek seas.
+His second exhibition with title “Kyklos”, followed, under the “Techni kath Odon” photo festival, organized by the municipality of Heraklion.
 He has also participated in several group photography exhibitions in the past.

 Currently, “My Greece” photography exhibition is permanently hosted in the Natural History Museum of Crete and as Philippos says, it is the greatest honour for him, until now.